afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 fmap (f . g)  ==  fmap f . fmap g
 ```

 And now for the fourth iteration of the PGM parser using functors.
+You
+can find the code for this iteration in `pgm4.hs`.
+The relevant bits
+from earlier iterations have been copied in for you convenience.
 For
-this iteration, `Parse` turned into a functor, and then chained using
+this iteration, `Parse` is turned into a functor, and then chained
-a new combination operator.
-The functor instance definition is as
+using a new combination operator.
+The functor instance definition is
-follows:
+as follows:

 ```haskell
 instance Functor Parse where